 Tatlock’s Quick ‘n Dirty Recap: Deep below the Atlantic Ocean, a secret lies buried.
 Mineral Researchers on a routine expedition, accidentally stumble upon an old sunken Russian ship and little do they know, a deadly experiment is about to be unleashed on them.

 Tatlock’s Opinion: I’m pretty sure Leviathan had everything going against them when they started making this movie.
 There was already negative thoughts at the beginning, due to James Cameron’s The Abyss being made at nearly the same time, plus, add on that the special effects had to be rushed by Stan Winston and co., you get some pretty good issues wreaking havoc on your project.
-Honestly though, I feel like Leviathan pulled through and managed to make a damn good underwater horror film.
+Honestly, though, I feel like Leviathan pulled through and managed to make a damn good underwater horror film.
 It’s in no way original, as you’ll see bits and pieces pulled from both The Thing and Alien.
-The creature design actually seems like something that was left over from the set of The Thing.
+The creature design actually seems like something that was leftover from the set of The Thing.
 Stan Winston, along with Alec Gillis, Tom Woodruff Jr. and other special talent, did an admiral job at what little time and budget they had.
-Yes, as said by Ernie Hudson in the special features about the creature, it does look like a giant pissed off mutated chicken, but thankfully for the most part, it’s kept in the shadows.
+Yes, as said by Ernie Hudson in the special features about the creature, it does look like a giant pissed off mutated chicken, but thankfully, for the most part, it’s kept in the shadows.

-Leviathan certainly has a well-rounded cast, with Peter Weller playing hesitant leader Steven Beck, Richard Crenna playing the loony doc, Ernie Hudson playing the annoyed worker and Amanda Pays shower scene playing on loop in my mind.
+Leviathan certainly has a well-rounded cast, with Peter Weller playing hesitant leader Steven Beck, Richard Crenna playing the loony doc, Ernie Hudson playing the annoyed worker and Amanda Pays shower scene playing on a loop in my mind.
 It’s definitely filled to the brim with recognizable faces, which makes you wonder why it didn’t do much better back in the day.
 Oh well, can’t change the past.

 I really enjoyed the movie except for one tiny piece, the ending.
 Some decisions are made that stunk to the high heavens and you know what, it really peeved me.
 I don’t want to spoil it for anyone, so that’s pretty much all I can say about that.